serkanokur79/build-your-own-low-code-chatbot/README.md

 ![langflow-project](./assets/langflow-project.jpg)

-Configure the Vectorization Flow.
 We'll start by configuring the **vectorization flow**, which prepares our data for retrieval.
 Configure the OpenAI Embeddings Component.

 ![langflow-vectorization-openai-embedding](./assets/langflow-vectorization-openai-embedding.jpg)